eXascaleInfolab/ASE-lab-2023/README.md

 ___
 ## Data Querying

-Examples of data queries in Flux could be found in the following page:
+Examples of data queries in Flux can be found on the following page:

 ```bash
 https://docs.influxdata.com/influxdb/cloud/query-data/flux/